The Best Dressed Men Of February 2018

 Mr Emanuele Farneti at Milan Fashion Week, 20 February.
 Photograph by Mr Riccardo Giordano Sicki/IPA/REX/Shutterstock

-You don’t often read the words “Vogue” and “anorak” in the same sentence, so you should make the most of reading the next one.
+You don’t often read the words “Vogue” and “” in the same sentence, so you should make the most of reading the next one.
 Which goes something like this: here is Mr Emanuele Farneti, the editor of Vogue Italia, wearing an anorak.
 How did you find that?
 Good?
 Anyway, let’s be clear.
 What’s especially special about this photograph is that Mr Farneti makes the anorak look stylish.
 At this point, we might even put the word “crisp” out there.
-By what magic alchemy he’s managed to pair this piece of green outerwear with some tailored trousers and brown brogues and carry it off, we don’t know.
+By what magic alchemy he’s managed to pair this piece of green outerwear with some tailored and brown and carry it off, we don’t know.
 But, presumably, that’s why they made him editor.
 We bow down to his sartorial nous.

 Get the look